BIBSYSDEV/nva-cristin-person/README.md

 #### Response

-Returns a JSON array containing up to 10 persons, or an empty JSON array if no persons are found.
+Returns a JSON array containing a number of persons, or an empty JSON array if no persons are found.

 #### HTTP Status Codes